In Search of Common Ground

 The third installment of The Senate Project was held on Monday, June 12, 2023 in Boston, Massachusetts inside the Kennedy Institute’s replica of the Senate Chamber between Sens.
 Joni Ernst (R-IA) and Jeanne Shaheen (D-NH).
 Streamed by Fox Nation, the one-hour discussion covered topics of foreign policy and national security.
 Senator Ernst and Senator Shaheen both sit on the U.S. Senate Committee on Foreign Relations.
 Streamed on FOX Nation.

-The fourth debate will be hosted in Washington, D.C. during the fall of 2023.
+The fifth debate will be hosted in Utah during the winter of 2023.

 EXECUTIVE DIRECTOR, ORRIN G. HATCH FOUNDATION